The Power of Words: Content for Content Writing

 Watch your Tone Youngman!

 Focusing on your target market is where the tone of your content writing comes in.
 So say your target market is the academe, there has to be seriousness to the voice of your writing.
-And say your target market are the tweens and the teens, the writing has to sound perky.
+And say your target market is the tweens and the teens, the writing has to sound perky.
 And if your readers are mothers, well you get our drift.

 Why do people read?